Aline Kominsky-Crumb: Early life and education

 Aline Goldsmith was born to a Jewish family in the Five Towns area of Long Island, New York.
 Her father was a largely unsuccessful businessman and organized crime associate.
 As a teenager, she turned to drugs and the counterculture, and was a hanger-on to New York countercultural musicians such as The Fugs.
 Relocating to East Village during her college years, she began studying art at The Cooper Union.

 In 1968, Aline married Carl Kominsky, with whom she relocated to Tucson, Arizona.
 Their marriage did not last long; nonetheless, she retained the surname Kominsky after their split.
-During this time, she attended University of Arizona, graduating with a BFA in 1971.
+During this time, she attended the University of Arizona, graduating with a BFA in 1971.

 Career

 Kominsky-Crumb was introduced to underground cartoonists Spain Rodriguez and Kim Deitch by former Fugs drummer Ken Weaver, who was living in Tucson at the same time.
-Rodriguez and Deitch introduced her to underground comix, inspiring her to begin making underground comics herself and to relocate to San Francisco.
+Rodriguez and Deitch introduced her to underground comics, inspiring her to begin making underground comics herself and to relocate to San Francisco.

 In 1972, soon after arriving in San Francisco, Aline was introduced to Robert Crumb by mutual friends, who had noted an uncanny resemblance between her and the coincidentally-named Crumb character Honeybunch Kaminski (who had been created in 1970).
 Their relationship soon became serious, and they began living together.

 Kominsky-Crumb also fell in with the Wimmen's Comix collective, and contributed to the first few issues of that series.
-After she and Diane Noomin had a falling out with Trina Robbins and other members of the collective, they started their own title, Twisted Sisters.
+After she and Diane Noomin fell out with Trina Robbins and other members of the collective, they started their own title, Twisted Sisters.
 Kominsky-Crumb later claimed that a large part of her break with the Wimmen's Comix group was over feminist issues and particularly over her relationship with Robert Crumb, whom Robbins particularly disliked.

 Kominsky-Crumb married Crumb in 1978.
 Their daughter Sophie was born in 1981.
 Starting in the late 1970s, Aline and Robert produced a series of collaborative comics called Dirty Laundry (also known as Aline & Bob's Dirty Laundry), a comic about the Crumb family life.
 They both drew their own characters for the comic.
 Around this time, Kominsky-Crumb began calling her comics avatar "The Bunch," a reference to the similarly named Crumb character.
 Later installments of Dirty Laundry feature contributions by Sophie, who also began producing comics in her teens.